 Are you a little too late discovering this info, or maybe we are late posting it?
 Let’s forgive each other, move on and go over some practical solutions:

-- Take short showers, and avoid hot water.
+- Take short showers, and avoid face steamers and hot water.

 - Moisturize immediately after leaving the shower.